FREQUENTLY ASKED QUESTIONS

 I have simplified this to three general grades, namely :

-- Standard Grade (1A/2A) – None or little figuring, may have small knots or imperfections.
+- Standard Grade (1A/2A) – Uniform grain with no figuring, may have small knots or imperfections.
 (Does not affect sound or build quality)

-- Premium Grade (3A) – Uniform grain with medium figuring.
+- Premium Grade (3A) – Distinctive grain or little to medium figuring.

-- Master Grade (4A/5A) – Uniform grain with high or distinctive figuring.
+- Master Grade (4A/5A) – Distinctive grain with high figuring.

 Higher grades does not mean better sound quality!